jdleo/provably-fair-dice/README.md

 If you were to build a real provably fair system, you would need to implement:

-- [ ] **Crypto Deposits**: Integrate with a blockchain (e.g., Ethereum, Solana) for deposit addresses and confirmation monitoring.
+- [ ] **Crypto Deposits**: Integrate with a blockchain (e.g., Bitcoin, Ethereum, Solana) for deposit addresses and confirmation monitoring.
 - [ ] **Server Seed Hash Chaining**: Pre-generate a chain of server seeds and reveal only the hash upfront.
 Each bet reveals the previous seed.
 - [ ] **Seed Rotation on Reveal**: When a client requests to reveal their server seed, rotate to a new one and require them to set a new client seed.
 - [ ] **Ledger Based on Crypto Confirmation**: Only credit bets after a configurable number of blockchain confirmations.
-- [ ] **Payouts & Batching**: Implement withdrawal queues with batched transactions to reduce gas fees.
+- [ ] **Payouts & Batching**: Implement withdrawal queues with batched transactions to reduce fees.